 The history of the place can almost be sensed in the air of Sfakia.
 The locals’ continuous battles for their independence against numerous rulers over the centuries, has been engraved in the proud Cretan souls.
 The Sfakians, together with the people of Mani in the Peloponese, are actually considered as the bravest people in Greece.
 It can be seen in the deep signs of aging and hardship on an old lady’s face and in the austere look of a man sitting at the coffee shop first thing in the morning drinking raki (a strong alcoholic beverage made from grapes).
 And then a smile breaks, and you know that these people are only too happy to welcome you.

 The region has also a lot to offer culturally.
 The lira (a traditional string instrument) can be heard on any occasion for celebration, accompanied by mantinades (rhyming poems that speak of pride, love and death).
-The annual "graviera (a hard goat’s cheese) festival" takes place in Anopoli, the next village up the mountain, in August, a chance for everyone to enjoy the local specialities, dance and have a good time.
+The annual festivals, the ''Sfakian pie festival'' (a tasty honey cheese pie) in Chora Sfakion and "Graviera (a hard goat’s cheese) festival" in Anopoli, the next village up the mountain, both of them in August, give a chance for everyone to enjoy the local specialities, with live Cretan music, dance and have a good time.

 Most beaches of the region are pebbly, the white of the beach and the turquoise of the water creating a beautiful scene for relaxed swimming and sunbathing.
 The waters in most beaches actually come from springs high up in the White Mountains, so they are literaly crystal clear!